o3de/community/process-docs-and-markdown/website-updates.md

 ## Banners

-When you want to add banners, you can find an existing banner in the backend that can be enabled and edited.
-This banner was created for the O3DCon 2022, and you can find the pull request at https://github.com/o3de/o3de.org/pull/1764.
+When you need to add a new banner, edit and enable the existing banner, you can find it in the `partials` directory of the website repository: https://github.com/o3de/o3de.org/blob/development/layouts/partials/top-banner.html.
+For more information, you can review the pull request that added the O3DCon 2022 banner: https://github.com/o3de/o3de.org/pull/1764.

-To activate the banner on any page, simply add `{{ partial "top-banner.html" . }}` to the pages where you want it to appear:
+To activate the banner on any page, simply add `{{ partial "top-banner.html" . }}` to the pages where you want it to appear, for example:

    `/layouts/download/section.html` - Top of Download Page
    `/layouts/contribute/section.html` - Top of Contribute Page
    `/layouts/community/section.html` - Top of Community Page
    `/layouts/index.html` - Top of Home/Index Page

-To add `{{ partial "top-banner.html" . }}`, you would need to add it to the code like this:
+To add the banner to a page, add `{{ partial "top-banner.html" . }}` to the page's code at the top of the `main` block:

 ```php
 {{ define "main" }}